shoprag/universe/README.md

 universe
 ```

-If this is your first time, Universe will guide you through an interactive setup to configure your server.
+If this is your first time, Universe will guide you through an interactive setup to configure your server, including selecting an embedding provider and entering the necessary API keys.
 Once set up, your Universe server will start, and you'll be ready to emit and resonate with things!

 ---